andy-guttridge/tribehub_react/README.md

 ### WAVE web accessability testing

-Testing with the WAVE validator browser extension revealed contrast issues with buttons.
+Testing with the WAVE validation revealed the following issues:

+- Contrast issues with buttons.
 The text colour for buttons in the primary and secondary colour was lightened, while outline buttons were changed from primary to a dark (or light for dark mode) colour, and the font size was increased for all buttons.
-This resolved the contrast issues.
+This successfully resolved the issues.

-Contrast issues were also detected between the dots on the calendar indicating where there are events for a given day.
+- Contrast issues were also detected between the dots on the calendar indicating where there are events for a given day.
 This was more difficult to address, because the calendar cells can have a number of different colours depending on their current state.
 After some experimentation, the `mix-blend-mode` attribute with a value of `difference` was used on these elements to invert their colour against that of the background.
-This means the colour of these indicators might not fit as well with the colour scheme of the site, but it guarantees there will be no contrast issues.
+This means the colour of these indicators might not fit as well with the colour scheme of the site, but it eliminates the contrast issues.

-Three further contrast errors were found, but these were ignored as they apply to hidden elements which provide additional information for screen readers.
+- Three further contrast errors were found, but these were ignored as they apply to hidden elements which provide additional information for screen readers.

-Wave testing also highlighted that avatar images throughout the website had the same text for the alt attribute.
+- Avatar images throughout the website had the same text for the alt attribute.
 This was addressed by passing a `displayName` prop through to the Avatar component, and using this to generate an appropriate alt text value for each user.

-The Wave validator also several form elements with no label on the profile update form and the event search form (caused by a missing or incorrect ids on input elements), and one element with a duplicate id on the contacts form (caused by a naming clash with another element on the add event form).
+- Several form elements with no label were flagged on the profile update form and the event search form (caused by a missing or incorrect id attributes on input elements), and one element with a duplicate id on the contacts form (caused by a naming clash with another element on the add event form).

-The label containing the notifications indicator was found to contain no text.
+- The label containing the notifications indicator was found to contain no text.
 This was rectified by putting a `<span>` element with the Tailwind CSS `sr-only` class inside the label, providing a read out of the number of notifications present for screen readers but visually hidden.
-This label was also flagged as orphaned from its form control by the Wave validator, however this was not fixed, as the label is used instead of a button for the DaisyUI dropdown component in order to overcome a bug with Safari.
+This label was also flagged as orphaned from its form control by the Wave validator, however this was not fixed, as the label is used instead of a button for the DaisyUI dropdown component in order to overcome a bug in Safari.

-Missing labels were found for the input elements which are part of the DaisyUI collapse components used to reveal further detail for each calendar event.
+- Missing labels were found for the input elements which are part of the DaisyUI collapse components used to reveal further detail for each calendar event.
 This was rectified by passing the unique key value generated for each CalEvent instance as a `calEventId` prop, using this to generate a unique id for each input and associating a screen reader only label to each one.

-The Wave report contained an alert about the `noscript` element.
+- The Wave report contained an alert about the `noscript` element.
 This was to flag that content within this element must be accessible.
 Since the element contains a simple text reminder that JavaScript must be enabled to use the website, this was deemed not to be an issue.

-Wave flagged skipped heading levels in the notification items menu and on calendar events.
+- Skipped heading levels in the notification items menu and on calendar events were identified.
 The former was addressed by changing the `h3` elements used in the `NotificationItem` component to `h2` and styling to look like `h3`.
 The headings for event titles on calendar events were changed from `h4` to `h3`, which would appear to be correct as the next heading above them is an `h2`, however this did not resolve the validator error. `h2` and `h1` were also tested for these headings, but this still did not resolve the error.
 These elements were then changed to `p` and the error was resolved.
 The `h5` headings within the 'details' collapse component at the bottom of calendar events were also changed to `p` elements to resolve similar errors.

-The wave report that the category icons on calendar events did not have unique text for the `alt` attribute.
+- Category icons on calendar events did not have unique text for the `alt` attribute.
 This was due to a bug rather than an oversight, and was corrected.
 Wave then flagged a 'redundant alternative text' alert, meaning that another nearby element had an image with the same `alt` text.
 This is because more than one event in the list of events had the 'shopping' category - given the purpose and meaning of the icon, a repeat occurence of the alt text is correct and was deemed not to be an issue.

 ### Lighthouse testing